 Here is a video of Story listening with a class of 20 8th graders at school #2.

 Actually, I am the same teacher in all three videos, not better, not worse because these videos were taken within months of each other.
 Granted, I did have a lot more stories behind my belt in the last video.
 But that is not the reason why kids are quiet and attentive in video #3.
-They are quiet and attentive because that is the school culture.

 In fact, I posted these Story Listening videos from both schools on my YouTube channel because I wanted to show that kids have different ways of being engaged with stories.
 A quiet and attentive class (video #3) is impressive but a class that reacts out loud to your story (video #1 and #2) is really really fun and rewarding too!